Phil-Mart/house-appraisal/README.md

 The FHFA appraisal value for houses below the 25th percentile (the range of my home's value), which went down from Q3 2022 to Q4 2022 by an average by $5000;

 Other sensitive data will be presented but is not present.

+# Conclusion:
+I successfully contested my home's taxable value, reducing it from its current market value by $50,000.
+Although my evidence was compelling enough to lower our taxes further, my spouse made me consent to the county's settlement value and not show my findings in a hearing.
+Nevertheless, our evidence was compelling enough to make a change to our taxes, thus saving us money for the 2023 tax year.